ewa8/mlops_finalproject/README.md

 We are going to use a pre-trained network (transfer learning) as backbone for our convolutionalneural network.
 This is to further increase efficiency of our training as data sample size is alreadysparse.
 Furthermore, the pre-trained network will be chosen from the already supported modelsin pytorch, example:  ResNet.
 Most of pytorch’s pre-trained models takes RGB images of a certainsize eg.  224×224 for ResNet, we therefore need to keep this in mind when choosing pre-trainedmodels.

 ![](/reports/figures/data-example.png)
+ Figure a shows a MRI scan image of a brain with a tumor, belonging to category ”Yes”.  b: A MRI scan image of a brain with a tumor, belonging to category ”No”.

 Repo for the final project for MLOps course at DTU